Barrys compilation of Just backs and price information

 Don’t hesitate to walk out if they do, and don’t go back.

-Don’t leave if they say they’ve ‘run out’ of the last small notes, unless you take your cheque/notes with you.
+Don’t leave if they say they’ve ‘run out’ of the last small notes,

 If they don’t try to cheat you leave a small tip as encouragement.